Matteodigg/iEVA/README.md

 # iEVA
-identification and Ectraction of VariantAttributes
+identification and Extraction of Variant Attributes